appnexus/appnexus-html5-lib/docs/Walkthrough-For-Manually-Created-Ads.md

 </body>
 ```

+In this example, the lines `expandingContainer.style.height = 600;` and `expandingContainer.style.height = 248;` exist specifically to expand the ad (to `600px`) when it is moused over, and to collapse it (back to `248px`) when it is not.

+More broadly, these lines handle the animation of the ad.
+If the ad you're working with has its own animation code (and, since this section covers expandable ads, it likely does), then these specific lines are not necessary.

-If you want to take advantage of the additional features offered in the function `APPNEXUS.setExpandProperties()` that allow you to animate the `<iframe>` that your ad will be contained in, you can do so as such:
+Using `APPNEXUS.setExpandProperties()` is optional, but it allows you to animate the `<iframe>` that contains your ad.
+You might want to do this to make your ad animate smoothly.
+If you want to take advantage of this feature, you can do so as such:

 ```
 	...